sjackman/open-science/open-science.md

 Repeatable science
 ================================================================================

-+ Given the same data and code&hellip;
+Given the same data and code&hellip;

+. . .

 + Reproduce the same results
-+ At least by you, this should be the minimum bar
++ At least by yourself, this should be the minimum bar
 + Hopefully repeatable by others as well

 Reproducible science
 ================================================================================

-+ Given the manuscript, someone else can&hellip;
+Given the manuscript&hellip;

+. . .

+Another scientist can

 + Repeat the experiment
 + Analyse the data
-+ Arrive at the same conclusion
++ Draw the same conclusion

 Repeatable vs. reproducible science
 ================================================================================

-+ Reproducibility is fundamental to science
+Reproducibility is fundamental to science

+. . .

 + Often we don't even accomplish repeatable science
 + So let's start there

-Managing software versions and dependencies
+Managing software
 ================================================================================

-+ Use [Homebrew][] or [Linuxbrew][] and [Homebrew-science][] to install software
++ Install software using [Homebrew][] or [Linuxbrew][] and [Homebrew-science][]
 + To report versions of all software used, need only write&hellip;

 > Homebrew was used to install the required software from Homebrew-science version 2014-08.